rootkovska/rootkovska.github.io/papers.md

 I don't have a list of select papers and projects I have authored (or co-authored) over the past ~20 years, sorted by topic, and in inverse chronoloigical order.
 The reason is that I've never been involved in any relevant project.
-I made my things for personal, intimate, fun, and for money: when it is fun, docs are useless (because it is the boring part); when it is work, docs are useless (because nobody is willing to pay for that).
+I made my things for personal, intimate, fun, and/or for money: when it is fun, docs are useless (because it is the boring part); when it is work, docs are useless (because nobody is willing to pay for that).